kastle-lab/cs7810-intro-to-ke/project-deliverables/axiomatization.md

     * Choose an appropriate base URI for your ontology.
     * Render the ontology (i.e., the collection of axioms) in Turtle syntax with the name `schema.ttl` and place in the `schema` directory.

-**Note:** Ensure that each member contributes to the artifact via explicit commits.
+**Note:** Ensure that each member contributes in explicit commits.
 Do not squash commits; the `git` history will serve as a record of participation and contribution.